ledat1205/road-to-msc/datlt/Airflow cert/Notes.md

 How Airflow works:
 * DAG refer to a data pipeline
 * Task refer to a single unit of work in DAG (node in the graph)
-* Operator refer to the work of a task does
+* Operator refer to the work a task does